-Graduate Education Office Marian House, P.O.
-Box 1930 Niagara University, NY 14109
+Graduate Education Office Academic Complex, P.O.
+Box 1930 Niagara University, NY 14109 adviser, the chair and the dean.

-Once all materials are received, your file will be sent for review to a program adviser, the chair and the dean.
 Some programs may require an interview with the faculty adviser.

+Once all materials are received, your file will be sent for review to a program